Khan As'ad Pasha: Usage

 Throughout the Ottoman era, it hosted caravans coming from Baghdad, Mosul, Aleppo, Beirut and elsewhere in the Middle East.
-Rooms were allowed for renting by notable merchants of the time.
+Rooms were rented to notable merchants of the time.

 Architecture

 The design of the khan included eight small domes and one large central opening reminiscent of Persian architecture, while the eight domes reflect Shia tradition.
-The covered courtyard features a high ceiling height which helped provide protection from the climate during the hot summer and cold winter seasons.
+The covered courtyard features a high ceiling which helped provide protection from the climate during the hot summer and cold winter seasons.

 The restoration of the khān won the Aga Khan Award for Architecture.